shedtronic/soundportfolio/content/projects/project1.md

 thumbnail = "images/sound.jpg"
 draft = false
 +++
 A deeper dive into sound design techniques for games and film.
+This is where I will document projects of this type.